Application Layer 7 DDoS Attacks

 In today’s day and age, websites and web applications play a central in the business strategies of most businesses.
-These web properties need to be agile, fast and efficient with zero downtimes or latencies.
+These web properties need to be agile, fast, and efficient with zero downtimes or latencies.
 Or, the business stands to lose customers who will immediately bounce and go to the competitor’s website.

 Distributed denial of service (DDoS) attacks, by causing downtimes and crashes, make websites and web applications unavailable to legitimate traffic.
 Apart from the monetary losses, businesses also face the hefty loss of brand image, goodwill, and reputation due to their high noticeability.
 DDoS attacks are often used as smokescreens for other malicious activities and attacks and are, therefore, detrimental to business profitability and growth.
-So, businesses need to have a proactive approach towards DDoS protection to ensure sustained and consistent availability of their website and web applications.
+So, businesses need to have a proactive approach towards DDoS protection to ensure the sustained and consistent availability of their website and web applications.

 To prevent DDoS attacks, it is critical that businesses understand the different types of these attacks that can happen and accordingly, choose a mitigation strategy and solution.